 There is a lot more that could be said about linear regression.
 But I'm going to leave most of that for statistics courses.
 There is also a lot more that could be said about gradient-based optimization, and I'll return to some of it later.
-For this note I want to add a non-linearity to our model, and introduce one of the most used machine learning models.
+In this note we'll add a non-linearity to our model, and introduce one of the most used machine learning models.